These Doodle Breeds are the Calmest - And These Other Ones Are Not

-As you probably already know, there are a large variety of different doodle breeds (various poodle crosses).
+Have you been wondering which doodle breed fits best with your lifestyle?
+As you probably know, there are a large variety of different doodle breeds (various poodle crosses).

 Doodles are a relatively recent phenomenon that began in the 1990’s with Goldendoodles and Labradoodles.
 The original purpose was to create a guide dog or service dog that was hypoallergenic.
 The goal was to produce a low-shedding pup that was still highly intelligent, trainable, and agile.